So the hair… it’s big. I mean really big.

 Can I touch it?

-– I’m Creole and Nigerian.
+– I’m a Creole-Nigerian Georgia girl.
 You never touch a southern woman’s hair or invoke the spirit of hospitality.

 Exactly how old are you?